-A template form for making a private interests declaration is included in Section 4.4 of Behaving Ethically: A guide for NSW government sector conflict is minimal employees.
-The form may be used as is, or augmented by a department/agency to reflect the operating environment and/or business risks which are specific perceived conflicts of interests, see the NSW Ombudsman Fact Sheet epartment/agency.
+A template form for making a private interests declaration is included in Section 4.4 of Behaving Ethically: A guide for NSW government sector employees.
+The form may be used as is, or augmented by a department/agency to reflect the operating environment and/or business risks which are specific to the department/agency.